Planeshifter/fisher-transform/README.md

 ## `fisherTest(rho, n, [alpha, alternative, rho_0]`)

 The function parameters are:
-- rho: the Pearon correlation for which inference should be carried out
+- rho: the Pearson correlation for which inference should be carried out
 - n: the number of sample observations
 - alpha: the significance level of the test, default value is 0.05
 - alternative: default value "two-sided", for one-sided tests options "greater" and "less" exist